 A check issued by a bank and paid from its funds.
 A cashier's check will not usually bounce because the amount it is written for is paid to the bank when it is issued, and the bank then assumes the obligation.

 A time deposit that is payable at the end of a specified amount of time or "term."
 CDs generally pay a fixed rate of interest and, depending on the market rate environment, can offer a higher interest rate than other types of deposit accounts.
 Terms can range from 7 days to 10 years.
 CDs are insured by the FDIC up to applicable limits.
 If early withdrawal from the CD prior to the end of the term is permitted, a penalty is usually assessed.
 See Federal Deposit Insurance Corporation.

 A check for which the bank guarantees payment.

 A type of deposit account that enables customers to deposit funds and withdraw available funds on demand, typically by writing a check or using a debit card.
-These accounts are sometimes interest-bearing.
+These are sometimes interest-bearing accounts.

 A service that provides images of canceled checks.
 Each account statement includes images of checks (up to 10 per page) that posted to the account during the statement cycle.
 You can view and print copies of the front and back of checks posted within the last 12 months by signing on to Online Banking.
 You can also request copies of checks by visiting your nearest Bank of America banking center, or by calling the customer service number on your statement.
-As it relates to the Mobile Check Deposit service, a check image is an electronic image of the front and back of a check created within Bank of America’s Mobile App using your mobile device, which is transmitted for deposit.
+As it relates to Mobile Check Deposit, a check image is an image of the front and back of a check created within Bank of America’s Mobile Banking app using your mobile device.
+The images are subsequently transmitted for deposit.